harpingon/cx16/README.md

-** game of life for X16 **
+# game of life for Commander X16

-(maybe, evenutally)

-gol1.asm	:	the main routine
+* gol1.asm

+ > Main routine, defines zero page addrs etc

+* readlist.inc

-readlist.inc	:	read the list of orders and execute them
+ > read the actions list and implement into VERA

-makelist.inc	: 	long but pointless route to illustrate error
-			eventually this will compute the new orders

-grid.grid	:	dots are emtpy space, stars are filled space
+* makelist.inc

+ > add an order to a list 'storeaction'
+ > also 'initlist' resets the action list

+* grid.grid

+ > starting grid pattern

+* grid.py

-grid.py		:	turn grid.grid into grid.inc
+ > convert grid.grid to grid.inc

-runit		:	not a make file, but builds the prg
+* runit

+ > run python, compile, and run program

-grid.inc format:
+### grid.inc format:

-[0,1] off or on, vera high, vera mid, vera lo
+[CHR] character to store (space or *), X, Y

-So the grid.py computes the "on" orders and stores the vera addresses that will be used

-List is terminated with FF FF FF
+So the grid.py computes the "on" orders and stores the coordinates to use use List is terminated with FF FF FF